-Because less complex debt is now eligible to be considered “covered”, market discount (when recognized at disposition) is now reported on Form 1099-B. This information is displayed in columns 1f Code, and 1g Adjustments.
+Because less complex debt is now eligible to be considered "covered", market discount (when recognized at disposition) is reported on Form 1099-B. This information is displayed in columns 1f Code, if any, and 1g Adjustments.
 If your transaction has either market discount or wash sale amounts to report, then column 1f will be populated with either a D = Market Discount or W = Wash Sale.
 The amount of the market discount or wash sale will be shown in column 1g Adjustment.

 In order to facilitate completing Form 8949 and/or Schedule D, your Form 1099-B presents information in an order similar to the 8949/Schedule D order.
-Form 1099-B also presents information in as many as six different sections: short-term covered, short-term noncovered, long-term covered, long-term noncovered, a section for transactions whose basis is not reported to the IRS and whose term is unknown, and a new section called Section 1256 Option Contracts.
+Form 1099-B also presents information in as many as six different sections: short-term covered, short-term noncovered, long-term covered, long-term noncovered, a section for transactions whose basis is not reported to the IRS and whose term is unknown, and a section called Section 1256 Option Contracts.